 NOTE: Although it is listed as an invasive species, we’ve grown them for years in the state of Florida landscape and never experienced the plants getting out of hand.

 The leaves of this plant can elongate up to 12” inches.
 However, when grown in dry conditions, the leaves usually remain short.

 Flowering and Fragrance

-Each of the petunia-like flowers lasts about one day but the flowering season for Mexican petunias is considerably long, lasting from early summer through fall.
+Each of the petunia-like flowers lasts about one day but the flowering season is considerably long, lasting from early summer and fall.

 Moreover, the flower grow in abundance.

-Neither the flower nor the plant itself has a distinctive fragrance.
+Neither the blooms nor the plant itself has a distinctive fragrance.
 Nonetheless, it does manage to attract bees, butterflies and even hummingbirds to the garden.

 Light & Temperature

 Purple showers love full sun, but grow well in partial shade.
 The more sunlight they receive, the more flower they produce.
 These plants enjoy summer warmth and even survive a drought.